 Advanced cardiac services with a personal touch

-The close collaboration between Sanger Heart & Vascular Institute and CMC-Pineville is an integral part of our commitment to pair personalized care with advanced technology.
+The close collaboration between Sanger Heart & Vascular Institute and Carolinas HealthCare System Pineville is an integral part of our commitment to pair personalized care with advanced technology.

 Steve Staabs had a lifestyle not unlike many Americans.
 He was fairly healthy and took relatively good care of himself.
 But when life’s stressors, including a job layoff, began to take their toll, exercise took a back seat and poor eating habits began.

 In December 2011, Steve began to make some changes and started to lose weight.
 During an annual physical in January, his physician ordered a stress test and electrocardiogram.

 Concerned with the test results, Steve’s physician referred him to a cardiologist who concurred with the findings.

 “He couldn’t tell whether a rib was blocking the path to my heart or if it was something more serious,” says Steve.